BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 Try modifying the `model_logistic_penguins_bill_length_mass` model in Code Block [model_logistic_penguins_bill_length_mass](model_logistic_penguins_bill_length_mass).
 Do you get better inference results?
-Note that there are divergence with the original parameterization.
+Note that there are divergences with the original parameterization.

 **E8.** In linear regression models we have two terms.
 The